krockxz/Plotline-Ecommerce-Backend/README.md

 The server also has an additional API for admin to see all the orders.
 ## Tax Calculation
 The server integrates tax calculation based on the price range of products and services using the given rules in the problem statement.
+## How to run
+After installation of all dependencies,
+Step 1 : use command npm run dev followed by npm start in cd backend to run the server.
+Step 2 :use command npm start in cd frontend to run the react redux app.
+## For admin dashboard
+Email: dummy@gmail.com
+Password: Qwerty123